python string interpolation f-string

 Evaluating expressions within f-strings could pose security risks if those expressions are derived from untrusted sources.
 Always validate or sanitize input to avoid code injection attacks.

-For more on f-strings and their applications, visit our python string interpolation tutorial and explore other articles on python string operations and python string manipulation.
+For more on f-strings and their applications, visit our python string interpolation tutorial and explore other articles on and python string manipulation.